ishan0803/LSTM_from_scratch_in_CPP/README.md

 2. Enter the stock ticker and duration (e.g., 5y, 1y, 6mo)
 3. The script downloads data, creates a CSV, and can run the C++ predictor if desired

-## Why This Project Stands Out
-- Demonstrates the ability to build production-grade ML systems from scratch
-- Shows expertise in both software engineering and applied machine learning
-- Delivers quantifiable results on real financial data
-- Modular and extensible for further research or deployment

 ## Dependencies
 - **Python:** yfinance, pandas
 - **C++:** STL, C++11 or higher